 - Modes are not necessarily created by starting positions

-- Generally speaking you cannot impose a mode over a song
+- Generally speaking you cannot superimpose a mode over a song

 - Everything can be related to a mode

 Why Do Guitar Modes Matter?

 Before I get into the details of modes, I want to first explain why knowing modes matters.
 One of the biggest mistakes guitar players make is to assume that the modal concept is just a theoretical idea that doesn’t really have a practical purpose, but this is not true.
 Most music is modally based in one way or another.
 Recognizing modes is critical to understanding how music works and the different tonalities produced by the major scale.
 Chord progressions, melodies, harmonies, riffs, lead guitar solos, and bass lines are all derived from modal scales in some fashion.
 Each modal scale has a distinct tonality.
 Understanding the modal concept is absolutely necessary if you want to become a knowledgeable composer and versatile player.

 How Guitar Modes Work